 The warm up will need to be done in trainers, pole work can be done bare foot or in socks.
 Bare arms and legs help to grip the pole and dance easily; shorts/hot pants and a short-sleeved top are ideal for more complex moves.

-We understand that not everyone is comfy in shorts, for all of the beginner moves you will be fine in jogging bottoms or leggings.
+We understand that not everyone is comfy in shorts, for all of the Pole Dance classes from beginners to advanced have been redesigned so you can wear jogging bottoms or leggings.

 We recommend bare foot or socks for pole work in beginners.

-Knee pads are essential for Improvers, Intermediate and Advance lessons, or in Beginners if you want to dance without a mat.
+Knee pads are essential for Improvers, Intermediate and Advance lessons.

 Please make sure that your clothes fit you correctly, good fitting shorts are a must.
 Sport bra tops under your top is ideal to keep you covered.
 You may be turned away if you wear ill fitting clothes.

 Which pole classes can I wear leggings in?